PanLiyuan/hyper-protect-dbaas/download_install.md

    **Note:** You might need administrator privilege to complete the installation.

-After the installation is completed, the **bx** command is available on your system console.
+After the installation is completed, the **ibmcloud** command is available on your system console.

 For more information, see "Getting started with IBM Cloud CLI" at this URL: